 To ensure access to the fillable form as designed, complete the following steps exactly as written.
 This is particularly critical to applicants using Google Chrome and is recommended for everyone:

-Step 3 and Step 4 are critical.
-If either step is omitted, the application may not open in the correct fillable format.
+All steps in this process are critical.
+If any step is omitted, the application may not open in the correct fillable format.

-If you do not see the red outlines on page one and the signature arrow on page five, please repeat steps 1-4.
+If you do not see the red outlines on page one and the signature arrow on page five, please repeat the process.

 ATTENTION CHROME USERS!
 If you do not save the application with a unique name prior to beginning the application, the moment you click “Save”, all data you have entered will be deleted.
 This is a Chrome issue that we cannot control.
 We recommend that you "Print to PDF" as an alternate method of saving your document.